BoE-ARP-Bayes-MSc-BA/Meetings-Ideas/agenda_meeting1706.md

 - Main topics of the meeting:
     1. Clarify goals and BoE expectations in terms of findings
     2. Show our current plan and progress

+# Post-meeting feedback

+***Topic modelling***

+- Check *embedding models *
+    - Whether it can be applied in our case and if it's more accurate
+- Check research
+    - Systematic way for categorising topics and reducing subjectivity of the process

+***Sentiment Analysis***

+- test twitter data
+    - To understand source of the problem (Low accuracy)
+    - Whether it's due to the data or a potential probelm with the model

+***Data preprocessing***

+- Research tense identification
+    - python package
+    - potential examples

+### BoE meeting - structure/advice

+**Submit tuesday**

+**Structure:**
+- Objectives BoE presented
+- Our approach and understanding of how to achieve these goals
+- Our current progress
+    - Data we gathered (PDFs, Stock price)
+    - Topic Modelling
+    - Sentiment Analysis
+    - What we aim to achieve

+- Questions
+    - Lay out our questions clearly
+    - Leave time at the end for BoE